anderson-ea/Deal-Flow/README.md

 # Deal-Flow
-Sales CRM created using Python and Flask
+Sales CRM to track and store information on sales leads such as phone number, email, notes, etc.
+Pull pertinent data from emails consuming GMAIL API.
+## Built With
+- Python
+- Flask
+- HTML
+- CSS
+- SQL